Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Results

-The three dimensonal calculation is rather time consuming and its numerical precision could be also problematic for implementing it for experimental analyses.
-Our approach here was, that we fixed a set a parameters ($\alpha,R_1,R_2,R_3$) and evaluated the integral at $100^3$ points in momentum space.
-This gives us a fine enough resolution in momentum space for purposes of comparison.
-First let us compare the two-particle correlation functions in PCMS.
-On fig.~\ref{fig:c2_pcms} we can see the Bose-Einstein correlation functions with Coulomb interaction (Full BEC) and without any final state interaction (Free BEC) from our 3D calculation, from 1D calculation with quadratic and arithmetic average scale parameters and the angle averaged values of the 3D calculation.
-In the spherical case, on the left hand side plot, everything is the same as we would expect; but on the right hand side plot, when we have a non-spherical source for the 3D calculation we can see that there is large difference between the correlation functions, both in the Coulomb interacting and in the free case.
+Three-dimensional calculations are rather time-consuming, and their numerical precision could also be problematic for implementation when investigating experimental data.
+Instead, we aimed to find an approximation that was precise and fast enough to be utilized in actual experimental analyses.
+Our approach here was that we fixed a set of parameters ($\alpha,R_1,R_2,R_3$) and evaluated the integral at $100^3$ points in momentum space.
+This gave us a fine enough resolution in momentum space for comparison purposes.
+First, let us compare the two-particle correlation functions in the PCMS.
+In Figure~\ref{fig:c2_pcms}, we can see the Bose--Einstein correlation functions with Coulomb interactions (full BEC) and without any final-state interactions (free BEC) from our 3D calculation and from the 1D calculation with quadratic and arithmetic average scale parameters and the angle averaged values of the 3D calculation.
+In the spherical case, on the left-hand plot, everything was as we would expect; however, on the right-hand plot, when we had a non-spherical source for the 3D calculation, we can see that there was a large difference between the correlation functions, both in the Coulomb interacting and in the free case.